hanaCasey/BHVizData/README.md

 ## Data

-For privacy reasons the user loan data used in this project is not published.
+For privacy reasons, the user loan data used in this project is not published.

 ## Results

-Consult MappingBibliothecaHertzina.pdf to see the result of this thesis.
+Consult MappingBibliothecaHertziana.pdf to see the result of this thesis.

 ##